acrucetta/mente/src/md/ostep.md

 Key Question:
 - How do we build an efficient lock?
 It should provide mutual exclusion at a low cost
+- How does each lock work?
+Can you explain the principles of each lock and why do we use it?
+- What are the most used locks in practice?
+- How do we measure the CPU impact of different types of locks?

 A good lock should provide:
 - Fairness